 What is the impact and where does it occur?
 What is the organization's involvement in the impact? affected?
 Management Approach company's feedmill operations in lloilo and Davao contribute to the generation of waste water, albeit minimal in volume. feedmills operate as well as the government are the stakeholders affected by the company's Vitarich complies with MRF and waste water requirements as well as the proper waste water disposal prescribed under the law and regulations.
 It also makes sure that it operates within the thresholds allowed by law. • Which stakeholders are affected?
-Management Approach scarcity of water resources in the areas where the feedmills operate as well as legal action and/or liability on the part of the company, its directors, officers, and may be affected are the communities where feedmills operate, the government, as well as the company's directors, officers, and employees.
+Management Approach scarcity of water resources in the areas where the feedmills operate as well as legal action and/or liability on the part of the company, its directors, officers, and employees.
+Improper waste water disposal may cause: (a) health risks to the employees and the communities where the feedmills operaete; (b) water pollution; (c) legal action and/or liability on the company, its officers, directors, and employees; or (d) closure by DENR and/or LGU. may be affected are the communities where feedmills operate, the government, as well as the company's directors, officers, and employees.
 What are the Opportunity/ies Identified?
 Decrease in effluents help in the conservation of the water resources in the areas where the feedmills operate and avoidance of legal action and/or liability on the part of the company, its directors,